atb5498/team-generator/README.md

 # Team Generator
-This application is intended to allow users to generate an html file that displays a team of engineers and interns, along with their basic information.
+This command line application is intended to allow users to generate an html file that displays a team of engineers and interns, along with their basic information.

 # User story
 AS A manager